 This is a notifying message, each half a second duration, showing that a new block has been produced and confirming that the node is up and running.

 Cleos command is our friend.
 This CLI application allows us to communicate with our node, create wallets, ask for balance, transfer money, and so much more.

-In order set a contract to an account, we need to have the required permissions.
-Since in this example we are going to be using the eosio account (the EOS’s root account), we already have these permissions.
-But we do need to sign the transaction, and to do this, we need eosio’s private key.
+To set a contract to an account, we need to have the required permissions.
+Since, in this example, we will be using the eosio account (the EOS’s root account), we already have these permissions.
+But we need to sign the transaction, and to do this, we need eosio’s private key.

-The above command creates our default wallet, the standard output then showing its password.
+The above command creates our default wallet, the standard output, then shows its password.
 Save it!
-You will need this password in order to unlock the wallet.
+You will need this password to unlock the wallet.

 This command creates our default wallet, showing the password via standard output.

-You can think of a wallet as a keyring, it keeps all of our keys organized in one place.
-So, this is why we create it, to keep our eosio’s private key to sign our transactions validating that we have the required permissions.
+You can think of a wallet as a keyring; it keeps all of our keys organized in one place.
+So, this is why we created it, to keep our eosio’s private key to sign our transactions validating that we have the required permissions.
 Now, we import the eosio’s private key.